“`html

 What You’ll Learn in 150 Hours

 Virginia requires 150 clock hours of approved training to sit for the nail technician licensing examination administered by the Virginia Board for Barbers and Cosmetology.
-AVI’s curriculum is designed to cover every skill and knowledge area you need — and then some.
+AVI’s Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM) curriculum is designed to cover every skill and knowledge area you need — and then some.

 Core Skills Covered